stardog-union/launchpad-docs/voicebox.md

 > [!NOTE]
 > All available releases of the Voicebox Service are listed below.
 The image tag for a release is simply the release name prepended with `v` as in `v0.1.1`.

+## 0.22.0 Release (Oct 16, 2025)

+* Support for generating SPARQL queries for competenecy questions in Designer
+* Include Voicebox core version in the diagnostics report

 ## 0.21.0 Release (Oct 2, 2025)

 * Support for competency question evaluation functionality in Designer